|

-The name of Stray Haven originally came from my sister, Joyce, many years ago before I ever got into birds.
-I lived on a 4
+The name of Stray Haven originally came from my sister, Joyce, many years ago before

-corners in a remote country setting, and people thought it was a great place to "DUMP" their unwanted dogs.
-I was
+I ever got into birds.
+I lived on a 4 corners in a remote country setting, and people thought it was a great place to "DUMP"

-the only occupied house on these 4 corners, so naturally the dogs gravitated to my home, and of course I took them in.
-My
+their unwanted dogs.
+I was the only occupied house on these 4 corners, so naturally the dogs gravitated to my home, and of

-sister came to visit one time and I had 7 dogs, only 2 were my own, the others were strays, when she saw them and I told her
+course I took them in.
+My sister came to visit one time and I had 7 dogs, only 2 were my own, the others were strays, when

-the circumstances, she said you ought to call this place Stray Haven!
-Sooo, I did and the name stuck for all these many years,
+she saw them and I told her the circumstances, she said you ought to call this place Stray Haven!
+Sooo, I did and the name

-and when I decided to go into the bird breeding business, I naturally named it Stray Haven Aviary.
-Locally I'm known as the
+stuck for all these many years, and when I decided to go into the bird breeding business, I naturally named it Stray Haven

-bird lady of Galway.
-I have been blessed these many years to have had many birds in my care and have loved the experience
+Aviary.
+Locally I'm known as the bird lady of Galway.
+I have been blessed these many years to have had many birds in my care

-of hatching and raising many baby birds over the years, from little parakeets, lovebirds, nandays, CAG, TAG, cockatiels, cockatoos
+and have loved the experience of hatching and raising many baby birds over the years, from little parakeets, lovebirds, nandays,

-and lories.
+CAG, TAG, cockatiels, cockatoos and lories.
 I handfed all the babies.
-My days of breeding are over now, but I still have my pet birds, and some of my babies
+My days of breeding are over now, but I still have my

-have come home to roost so to speak, when their owners can no longer keep them for one reason or another, which I take back
+pet birds, and some of my babies have come home to roost so to speak, when their owners can no longer keep them for one reason

-gladly & care for.
-One little Sun Conure came to me because her elderly owner developed Alzhiemer's, and could not care
+or another, which I take back gladly & care for.
+One little Sun Conure came to me because her elderly owner developed

-for her any longer, she was a personal friend & I knew and got along well with "Peaches", so I took her in and
+Alzhiemer's, and could not care for her any longer, she was a personal friend & I knew and got along well with "Peaches",

-she is still with me at some 28 years old!
+so I took her in and she is still with me at some 28 years old!
 See her on my "In By Gone Days" page.
-So, now you know a little about
+So, now you know a little

 This is a picture of my Taxi bird, she turned 1 yr. old in August.
 She was hatched here at Stray Haven.
 Her father is